 Chronic alcohol users often suffer from a host of physical disorders like alcoholic liver disease, alcoholic cardiomyopathy, alcoholic neuropathy, and Wernicke-Korsakoff syndrome.
 In addition to treating the DTs symptoms, doctors may also administer therapies to manage the other physical disorders.

 A long-term DTs prevention treatment program is usually built around the following strategies:

 - Participating in support groups

-No alcohol withdrawal symptom should be ignored.
+Any alcohol withdrawal delirium symptoms should be ignored.
 Some might resolve on their own, but many like seizures and abnormal heart rhythms don’t.
 The effects of DTs can worsen and trigger life-threatening complications if not treated promptly.

-If a loved one, is going through DTs, remain calm.
-Keep in mind that hallucinations and disorientation do not signal permanent brain damage.
-Nor do tremors and breathlessness signal dying.
-Call 911, and stay near the person till help arrives.
+If a loved one is going through DTs, remain calm.
+Keep in mind that hallucinations and disorientation are not signals of permanent brain damage.
+Nor do tremors and breathlessness.
+Call 911, and support a person till help arrives.

 - Schuckit MA.
 Recognition and management of withdrawal delirium (delirium tremens).
 N Engl J Med.
 2014. https://www.ncbi.nlm.nih.gov/pubmed/25427113

 - Kim DW, Kim HK, Bae EK, Park SH, Kim KK.
 Clinical predictors for delirium tremens in patients with alcohol withdrawal seizures.
 Am J Emerg Med.
 2015. https://www.ncbi.nlm.nih.gov/pubmed/25745798